Everglades, Leura: Development of Everglades estate

 After acquiring Swain & Co, Angus and Robertson, Booksellers and publishers attempted to dispose of the property, advertising in Britain and Europe, in an attempt to attract a purchaser with sufficient means to maintain the garden.
-That attempt failed and it was aging offered for auction in Australia, but was again passed in.
+That attempt failed and it was again offered for auction in Australia, but was again passed in.
 The National Trust purchased the property in 1962.
 During this period of private ownership there was a gradual deterioration of the garden resulting from the lack of an enthusiastic owner/occupier and the loss of Paul Sorensen's services.
-During its era of private ownership there was a gradual deterioration of the garden from the lack of an enthusiastic owner/occupier and the loss of Sorensen's services.
 Everglades was one of the Trust's earliest acquired properties and the first with a garden.
 Members were invited to visit from 1962.
 From 1962-70 the Trust managed it directly, a period marked by unsuccessful attempts to exploit the place and uneven decline.
 In 1963 the Trust requested the NSW Government resume undeveloped lots to the south of Everglades.
 Approval was given in 1964.
 The Trust was appointed trustee in 1964.